Ready to complete your survey now?

 If you are concerned call us on 1800 023 105 and we can confirm your selection in the survey and the identity of the staff member who is contacting you.

-I'm having trouble completing my survey online - what do I do?
+I'm having trouble completing the survey online – where can I find help?

-See our Online Survey Help page for help with technical difficulties and frequently asked questions on how to create and use the ABS Survey Account.
+Please see our Survey Account Help page for assistance with technical difficulties and answers to frequently asked questions on creating and using an ABS Survey Account.

 You'll need this code to link the Monthly Population Survey to your ABS Survey Account and complete your contact details form.
 If you are having trouble finding or using your form access code please call 1800 023 105 and an ABS officer will be able to assist you.